 Journal prompts for beginners that actually help you start

-If you keep opening a notebook and freezing, this page is for you.
+If you keep opening your journal and freezing, this page is for you.
 Journal Party gives you structure, timing, and guidance so you can start writing without overthinking.

 Bring your own journal.
-You write in your physical notebook.
+You write in your own journal.
 We never see your entries.

 If you want guided structure, start here